Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: Related Work

 \section{Related Work}

-In this section, we review research on the integration of DT, aircraft, and GM to meet the new demands of future networks, such as ubiquitous edge computing, intelligent resource allocation, robust task offloading, and network design.
+In this section, we review research on the integration of aircraft, DT, and GM to meet the new demands of future networks, such as ubiquitous edge computing, intelligent resource allocation, robust task assignment, and network design.